Linux has different tools to search and find files and directories.

 Display Only Existing Results

 As we know locate command looks the database to find files and folders about the search term.
-What if the database is updated one year ago and there is a result those not exists anymore.
+What if the database is updated one year ago and there is a result those not exist anymore.
 Locate command has the ability to double-check if the result is existing currently.
 We will use

 -e option to activate this feature.